davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 }
 ```

-Next, I will define an event listener that runs the `set_html_attribs` function only when the page is loaded.
-(Using the option `once` will remove the event after it has completed.)
+Next, create an event listener that runs the `set_html_attribs` function only when the page is loaded (i.e., `DOMContentLoaded`).
+Use the option `once` to remove the event after it has completed.

 ```js
 window.addEventListener("DOMContentLoaded", function(e) {